-ParaView enters an interactive selection mode when you click on one of the interactive selection buttons: .
-In interactive selection mode, you act on visible elements (cells or points).
-ParaView highlights elements of the dataset as you move the cursor over them.
+ParaView enters an interactive selection mode when the user clicks on one of the interactive selection buttons:

+A. In interactive selection mode, the user acts on visible elements (cells or points).
+ParaView highlights elements of the dataset as a user moves the cursor over them.
 An element can be selected by clicking on it.
 Clicking repeatedly on different elements adds them to the selection.
-End the interactive selection mode by clicking on the interactive selection button pushed in or by pressing the Esc key.
-This mode is also ended when you enter a non-interactive selection mode.
-Use to select all cells with the same value in the current color array as the cell underneath the cursor (only available for idtype arrays).
-Use to do the same as the previous icon for point data arrays.
-You can use the button to interactively select cells of the dataset and use the button to interactively select points.
+A user ends the interactive selection mode by clicking on the interactive selection button pushed in or by pressing the Esc key.
+This mode is also ended when the user enters a non-interactive selection mode.
+You can use houtton to interactively select cells of the dataset and use houtton to interactively select points.